 By Carolyn Y. Woo

-Carolyn Y. Woo is president and CEO of Catholic Relief Services.
+Carolyn Y. Woo is the president and CEO of Catholic Relief Services.